Porgramming-Hero-web-course/batch-4-assignment-1-moriyam-mohona/Blog/blog-01.md

 ## The Significance of Union and Intersection Types in TypeScript

 In TypeScript, union and intersection types are powerful tools that help manage different types of data in a structured way.
+They help ensure type safety in code.

-Union types allow a value to be one of several types, while intersection types combine multiple types into one.
+Union types allow a variable to be one of several possible types, denoted by the "|" symbol.

-Union Types are used when a variable can hold one of several types.
-For example, if a variable can be either a string or a number, you can define it as string | number.
-This provides flexibility in handling different types while maintaining type safety.

-typescript
-Copy code
+    -A variable with a union type can only use methods and properties that exist on all of its constituent types.
+If it tries to access a property that doesn't exist on one of them, TypeScript will throw a compile-time error.
+    -One can perform conditional checks at runtime to determine which type a union value currently holds using the typeof operator or other custom logic.

+# Example:

-function format(value: string | number) {
+let userId: string | number;
-return value.toString();
-}
-Intersection Types combine multiple types into one.
-This is useful when you need an object to adhere to multiple interfaces.
-For instance, if you want an object to have properties from two interfaces, you can use intersection types to enforce that.

-typescript
-Copy code
+userId = "abc123";
+userId = 456;

+---

+Intersection types combine multiple types into one, denoted by the "&" symbol.

+-An intersection type combines the structure of two or more types into a single type.
+Any variables declared with an intersection type must satisfy all of the constraints imposed by each individual type.
+-Intersection types are commonly used to define objects that need to implement multiple interfaces or extend multiple classes.
+-Intersection types can also be combined with union types to represent complex data structures that may contain values from multiple sources with differing types.

+# Example:

-interface A {
+interface User {
 name: string;
 }

-interface B {
+interface Admin {
-age: number;
+role: string;
 }

-type C = A & B;

-const person: C = { name: 'Alice', age: 30 };
-Union types are great for handling multiple possible types, while intersection types are ideal for creating complex types by combining multiple smaller ones.
+let userAdmin: User & Admin = {
+name: "John Doe",
+role: "admin",
+};